fwalker007/dsc-score-keeper/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://fwalker007-dscscorekeepe-ddsei5tukqq.ws-us30.gitpod.io)

+You must have a MetaMask wallet set up pointing to this project.

 2. Import the RPC address given to you by GitPod into your MetaMask wallet

 This endpoint will look something like this: